Little Red Dots

-A Little Red Dot galaxy (center) in false color.
+The little red dot J1148-18404 (center) in false color, located about 12.6 billion light-years away in the constellation Ursa Major.

-Unsolved problem in astronomy: What is the nature of little red dots?
+Unsolved problem in astronomy: What is the nature of Little Red Dots?

-Little red dots (LRDs) are a class of small, red-tinted astronomical objects discovered by the James Webb Space Telescope (JWST).
-Their discovery was announced in March 2024, and they are poorly understood due to limited data collection.
-They appear to have existed between 0.6 and 1.6 billion years after the Big Bang (13.2 to 12.2 billion years ago), with a majority found around 600 million years post-Big Bang.
-As of 2025, 341 LRDs have been identified with JWST.
-They are extremely difficult to observe, even with JWST, being "at the limits" of that telescope's observational capability.
+Little red dots (LRDs) are a class of small, red-tinted astronomical objects with unexpected characteristics observed using the James Webb Space Telescope (JWST).
+First reported in a preprint in June 2023 and first published in a peer-reviewed scientific journal in March 2024, they appear to have existed between 0.6 and 1.6 billion years after the Big Bang (13.2 to 12.2 billion years ago), with a majority found around 600 million years post-Big Bang.
+As of 2025, over 300 little red dots have been observed.

-The current leading theory is that the LRDs are a form of primordial galaxy, and the original reports identified LRDs as a type of early active galactic nucleus (AGN) containing a supermassive black hole.
+One theory is that the little red dots are early stages of supermassive black holes, and the original reports identified LRDs as a type of early active galactic nucleus (AGN) containing a supermassive black hole.
 However, while this explains their age and appearance, they do not have the same characteristics as known AGNs.
 For example, they do not appear to emit X-rays, have a flattened rather than steeply rising infrared spectrum, and display very little variability between themselves.
-In July 2025 it was proposed that instead, LRDs were supermassive non-metallic primordial stars - also known as population III stars - of perhaps a million solar masses, seen in the last few thousands of years of their lifetime.
+Models suggest that the red color and spectrum of LRD MoM-BH*-1 is a result of light scattering from dense ionized gas.

-Theoretical modelling of such stars appeared to closely match the spectrum features and luminosity of LRD, including the presence of a "strong, broad Hβ emission line alongside other Balmer lines in absorption", and in particular the photosphere of such a star would cause the V-shaped Balmer break seen in LRDs.
-The authors further hypothesised that such stars were progenitors of supermassive black holes, also explaining the early development of the latter objects.
+Another theory holds that little red dots were instead supermassive non-metallic primordial stars—also known as population III stars—of perhaps a million solar masses, seen in the last few thousands of years of their lifetimes.
+Theoretical modelling of such stars appeared to closely match the spectrum features and luminosity of LRDs, including the presence of a "strong, broad Hβ emission line alongside other Balmer lines in absorption", and in particular the photosphere of such a star would cause the V-shaped Balmer break seen in LRDs.
+The authors further hypothesized that such stars were progenitors of supermassive black holes, also explaining the early development of the latter objects.

-Other theories are that they are black hole stars, or similar objects consisting of a black hole surrounded by a gaseous envelope.
+Other theories are that they are quasi-stars or similar objects, consisting of a black hole surrounded by a gaseous envelope.